Our Thoughts Circa 2007

-This has to be one of the best sounding rock records of all time — certainly worthy of a spot on our Top Rock LPs List.
+This has to be one of the best sounding rock records of all time.
 A Hot Stamper copy like this really tells you why.
 The highs are silky sweet, the vocals are full-bodied and breathy, and the tonal balance is perfection from top to bottom.

 If you have any doubts that Elton John was a pop music genius, just play this record.
 It’s all the proof you will need.
 Drop the needle on any track — you just can’t go wrong.

 There’s no need to go on and on about the sonic qualities of this copy.
 Everything you’d ever want from this record is here in abundance.
 Folks, this copy is the epitome of what we call Master Tape Sound — on both sides.

 The original British copies of this record, with the leatherette cover, have two distinctly different mastering approaches.

 The earliest pressings tend to be very lively, but a bit hi-fi-ish and aggressive in places.
 I used to think these were the best.

 The later British originals tend to sound dull and muddy.